code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-hermesjms-download-installation.md

     <img src="{{ site.url }}/assets/images/jms/hermesjms-welcome.png" alt="hermesjms welcome">
 </figure>

 Clicking <kbd>Next</kbd> will show some best practices on how to use HermesJMS configuration files (which we will cover later in this tutorial).
 Click <kbd>Next</kbd> again and review the license agreement.
-Select the <ins>I accept the terms of this license agreement</ins> radio button in order to be able to continue the installation.
+Select the <file>I accept the terms of this license agreement</file> radio button in order to be able to continue the installation.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/hermesjms-license.png" alt="hermesjms license">